SCOPE OF THIS CHAPTER

 Many children who are relinquished will come as a pre-birth request from the mother.
-Counselling should be arranged for the mother and (where appropriate and known) the father.
-Information should be gathered and collated in preparation for presentation to the Adoption Panel.
+Counselling processes / information gathering processes with the mother and, (where appropriate and known), putative father need to be undertaken and progressed.

 6.2.1 Child's Birth and Discharge from the Maternity Unit

 At the point of the child's birth, the mother can decide to care for the child or request separation.
 However, greater involvement at this stage by the mother is likely to make it more difficult to separate.

 The practitioner should seek to meet with the mother as soon as reasonably possible, checking with maternity staff that this is appropriate.
 The focus should be on the mother's welfare; reflecting on the plan for relinquishing the new-born child and exploring how the mother / father (if appropriate) want to deal with this stage of the process.
 It should also include advice / information, perhaps particularly around separation and naming the child.

 This stage of the process is one of particular sensitivity and should be lead by the mother.
 The parent(s) can provide as much or as little for the child as they feel they want to at this very initial stage and should be encouraged / supported - but not pressured - to have contact with the child.
 This contact could be at the foster carer's home - given that, unless there are health issues for the child requiring the child to remain in the maternity unit, discharge is likely to be after 24 hours and should be to the identified foster carer.

 It should also be considered that this is the point at which the child's Life Story Book starts, and provides an opportunity to collate detail and (with permission) photos for the child's Life Story Book.

 At the time of birth, the practitioner should: